 Amsterdam has all the cultural benefits of a capital city, including world-class museums, concert halls, restaurants, bars and leafy parks.
 But it is still small enough that many international residents consider the Dutch capital more of a village.
 As a world-renowned city of culture dating back to the 12th century, Amsterdam has something to offer everyone, including theatre performances, festivals, nightlife, sporting events and music.
 And, of course, don’t forget about its rich history, stunning canals and impressive architecture.

 4) Happy families

 Dutch children are among the happiest in the world, making Amsterdam an amazing place to raise a family.
 From family-friendly cafés, playgrounds and parks to petting zoos, you’re never far from fresh air and open spaces.
 The city also offers a high standard of education facilities, including day cares, traditional Dutch schools and colleges as well as international schools.
-The Dutch are truly geared towards family life with children under 18 years of age receiving free healthcare, and everyone who lives or works in the Netherlands has the right to receive Child Benefit for children aged 18 or below.
-Working parents are also eligible to receive daycare allowance, which helps substantially to lower the cost of sending kids to daycare facilities.
+The Dutch are truly geared towards family life with children under 18 years of age receiving free healthcare, and everyone who lives or works in the Netherlands has the right to receive child benefit for kids under the age of 18 to help with the cost of raising little ones.
+Working parents are also eligible to receive a childcare allowance, which helps substantially to lower the cost of sending kids to daycare facilities.